Naereen/nwagyu-lua-for-numworks/README.md

-# Lua
+# Lua interpreter for the Numworks calculator

 [![Build](https://github.com/nwagyu/lua/actions/workflows/build.yml/badge.svg)](https://github.com/nwagyu/lua/actions/workflows/build.yml)

-This apps lets you run [Lua](https://www.lua.org/about.html) scripts on your [NumWorks calculator](https://www.numworks.com).
+This apps lets you run a [Lua](https://www.lua.org/about.html) script on your [NumWorks calculator](https://www.numworks.com)!

 ## Install the app

 Installing is rather easy:
-1. Download the latest `lua.nwa` file from the [Releases](https://github.com/nwagyu/lua/releases) page
+1. Download the latest `lua.nwa` file from the [Releases](https://github.com/nwagyu/lua/releases) page ;
+1. This Release page is out-dated on my fork, use [this folder instead](https://perso.crans.org/besson/publis/Numworks-apps/) ;
 2. Head to [my.numworks.com/apps](https://my.numworks.com/apps) to send the `nwa` file on your calculator.
-On this page you will be able to add the Lua script you want to execute.
+On [this page](https://my.numworks.com/python/lilian-besson-1/lua) you will be able to also send a default example of a Lua script, and you can edit it yourself later on, on your calculator.

 ## How to use the app

-Just launch the app and execute your script.
+Just launch the app, and it will read and execute your script `lua.py`!

+This script should be located in the `lua.py` file, that you can create, edit and save **from within your Numworks!**.

+If you want a demo, use [this `lua.py` script](https://my.numworks.com/python/lilian-besson-1/lua), that you can install on your Numworks calculator, directly from their website (from my user space).

 ## Dependencies